 - After 1 hour, remove the pan from the oven, gently break up the granola with a spatula and let it sit for 15 minutes.

 - Pour 2 cups of the granola into a large bowl and add a handful of cherries.
 Mix it with a spatula.
 Repeat this until the cherries you run out.

 The original recipe calls for salt.
 I eliminated that because the roasted pistachios had more than enough salt.
-It also called from virgin olive oil.
+It also called for virgin olive oil.
 I prefer regular olive oil.